 Mustelid trapping will remain the foundation of our activity for the foreseeable future.
 And, we will continue:

-- using acoustic monitoring to understand roroa distribution and relative abundance
+- Using acoustic monitoring to understand roroa and other night-calling birds distribution and relative abundance

 But we also have plans: